Adamtaranto/mimeo/README.md

                   [--intraCov INTRACOV] [--strictSelf]

 Internal repeat finder.
-Mimeo-self aligns a genome to itself and extracts high-identity segments above an coverage threshold.
+Mimeo-self aligns a genome to itself and extracts high-identity segments above a coverage threshold.

-optional arguments:
+Optional arguments:
-  -h, --help            show this help message and exit --adir ADIR           Name of directory containing sequences from genome.
+  -h, --help      Show this help message and exit.
+  --adir          Name of the directory containing sequences from the genome.
                   Write split files here if providing genome as multifasta.
-  --afasta AFASTA       Genome as multifasta.
+  --afasta        Genome as multifasta.
   -r, --recycle   Use existing alignment "--outfile" if found.
-  -d OUTDIR, --outdir OUTDIR
-                        Write output files to this directory.
-(Default: cwd) --gffout GFFOUT       Name of GFF3 annotation file.
+  -d , --outdir   Write output files to this directory.
+(Default: cwd) --gffout        Name of GFF3 annotation file.
-  --outfile OUTFILE     Name of alignment result file.
+  --outfile       Name of alignment result file.
   --verbose       If set report LASTZ progress.
-  --label LABEL         Set annotation TYPE field in gff.
+  --label         Set annotation TYPE field in gff.
-  --prefix PREFIX       ID prefix for internal repeats.
+  --prefix        ID prefix for internal repeats.
-  --lzpath LZPATH       Custom path to LASTZ executable if not in $PATH.
+  --lzpath        Custom path to LASTZ executable if not in $PATH.
-  --bedtools BEDTOOLS   Custom path to bedtools executable if not in $PATH.
+  --bedtools      Custom path to bedtools executable if not in $PATH.
-  --minIdt MINIDT       Minimum alignment identity to report.
+  --minIdt        Minimum alignment identity to report.
-  --minLen MINLEN       Minimum alignment length to report.
+  --minLen        Minimum alignment length to report.
-  --minCov MINCOV       Minimum depth of aligned segments to report repeat
+  --minCov        Minimum depth of aligned segments to report repeat
                   feature.
-  --hspthresh HSPTHRESH
-                        Set HSP min score threshold for LASTZ.
+  --hspthresh     Set HSP min score threshold for LASTZ.
-  --intraCov INTRACOV   Minimum depth of aligned segments from same scaffold
+  --intraCov      Minimum depth of aligned segments from the same scaffold
                   to report feature.
 Used if "--strictSelf" mode is selected.
   --strictSelf    If set process same-scaffold alignments separately
-                        with option to use higher "--intraCov" threshold.
+                  with the option to use higher "--intraCov" threshold.
-                        Sometime useful to avoid false repeat calls from staggered alignments over SSRs or short tandem duplication.
+                  Sometimes useful to avoid false repeat calls from staggered alignments over SSRs or short tandem duplication.
 ```

 ### mimeo-x

 ```
-usage: mimeo-x [-h] [--adir ADIR] [--bdir BDIR] [--afasta AFASTA]
+Usage: mimeo-x [-h] [--adir ADIR] [--bdir BDIR] [--afasta AFASTA]
                [--bfasta BFASTA] [-r] [-d OUTDIR] [--gffout GFFOUT] [--outfile OUTFILE] [--verbose] [--label LABEL]
                [--prefix PREFIX] [--lzpath LZPATH] [--bedtools BEDTOOLS]